 But a valuation can mean very little to the public market, as seen in WeWork’s example.

-So how are the figures looking compared to Lyft, Uber, and WeWork?
+So how are Airbnb statistics looking compared to Lyft, Uber, and WeWork?

 Airbnb is in a great position compared to its peers in similar marketplaces.